 Take note, Wyvern Riding replaces the traditional mounting we know from the past games so consider these methods if you want to ride these monsters!

 Using Silkbind Attacks, Wirebug Attacks, and Aerial Attacks consistently against a monster accumulates mounting damage onto a monster.
 When your Wirebugs are fully charged, always try to execute Silkbind attacks!

 Also, a blue shine will appear behind the damage numbers whenever you deal mounting damage.
 Keep a look out for those!

 Puppet Spiders are a type of Endemic Life that puts monsters in a mountable state instantly!
 Like the usual Endemic Life, they can be picked up around the map and will be stored like an item.

 A monster attacking another monster will eventually wear it down to its mountable state!
-This could happen by either attacking another monster while riding on one or monsters wearing themselves out in a turf war.
+This could happen by either attacking another monster while riding on one or monsters wearing themselves out in a Turf War.

 When you have successfully mounted the monster, know how to ride it!
 Here are all the things you need to know!

-While riding a monster, use the Left Analog Stick while holding the R Button.
+Use any of the following directional buttons W, A, S, and D, while holding the Shift Button for PC.
 You can take the monster anywhere on the map so ride to your heart's content!

-Execute a strong attack by pressing the A Button.
-The strong attack is slower than a light attack but packs more punch.
+A strong attack is slower than a light attack but packs more punch.
 It is advisable to use this only when there is a huge attack window!